-- Implementation of No Overtime Day Hulic helps prevent health problems due to overwork, including by introducing "no overtime days" and encouraging employees throughout the Company to go home early. - Promoting the Use of "Plus-one" Paid Leave and Consecutive Paid Leave
+Implementation of No Overtime Day

+Hulic helps prevent health problems due to overwork, including by introducing "no overtime days" and encouraging employees throughout the Company to go home early.

+• Promoting the Use of "Plus-one" Paid Leave and Consecutive Paid Leave

-Promoting the use of paid leave before and/or after Saturdays, Sundays, or holidays, and the use of a three-day vacation and a one-week vacation once a year respectively.
+Promoting the use of paid leave before and/or after Saturdays, Sundays, or holidays, and the use of 3 day holiday and one-week holidays once a year respectively.

-- Implementation of "My Friday" We encourage employees to take a half day off on Friday afternoon once a month - Introduction of staggered workdays Employees (including managers) can start work one hour earlier or later if they want to.
+Introduction of staggered workdays Employees (including managers) can start work one hour earlier or later if they want to.